hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Usage

-The *NumPy* module (package) is typically imported with `import numpy as np`.
+The *NumPy* module (package) is typically imported with **`import numpy as np`**.
 Array handling is the baseline of linear algebra and *NumPy*, where arrays represent nested data lists.
 To create a *NumPy* array, use `np.array((values))`, where `values` is a sequences of values.

+{% include tip.html content="This section provides insights in some basic functions provided with *NumPy*, but does not (or cannot) cover all *NumPy* functions and data types.
+Generally speaking, be sure that whatever mathematical operation you want to perform, *NumPy* offers a solution.
+Just checkout the [*NumPy* documentation](https://numpy.org/devdocs/user/quickstart.html) or use your favorite search engine with the search words **numpy** ***FUNCTION***." %}

 The rounded parentheses indicated that the value sequence represents a tuple that may contain lists for creating multi-dimensional array.
 Thus, for creating an *2x3* array (with some random values), we can write:

 ```python